Jewish

 The central miracle: when the Maccabees recaptured the Temple and came to light the menorah, they found only enough ritually pure oil for one day.
 It burned for eight days — just long enough for more to be prepared.
 Hanukkah means 'dedication' in Hebrew.

-Dates are calculated automatically and may vary by ±1 day.
-Always confirm with your local religious authority.
+Hanukkah 2027 falls on Friday, December 24, 2027.
+Dates are based on astronomical calculations and may vary by ±1 day — always confirm with your local religious authority.

 Traditions & Observance